hjr265/hjr265.me/content/blog/all-our-customer-care-agents-are-busy-at-this-moment/index.md

 Despite my excitement, I do not forget to ask the caller for permission to record the call and start recording it.

 The caller, with all due respect, is not as eloquent as the call centre representatives.
 He admits some of the strangest things during the phone call.
-I have no idea how Famfung expects to be on the clear, legally speaking, with these details shared with the customer:
+I have no idea how Famfung expects to be in the clear, legally speaking, with these details shared with the customer:

 - They do not have an ETA for when the TV can be repaired
 - They are usually very busy and suggest the customer not expect them to be reachable over the phone